Guyverix/simple-onvif-controls/README.md

 to add to this script.
 - This is not intended to be a full blown "application" but simply a solution to more easily control these poorly documented ONVIF cameras.
+- To find more goodies to add, parse your XML output in the responses directory and make the XML function to use the goodie you found.
+- cat ./responses/???.xml | xml2 will show the XML in a readable way